Your Questions Answered — IQ Bot Webinar

 A: Disaster recovery (DR) of an RPA system occurs on two levels:

-- DR of the centralized control room: The control room with the central bot repository must be available and able to automate the original schedules from another site in event of a disaster.
+- DR of the centralized Control Room: The Control Room with the central bot repository must be available and able to automate the original schedules from another site in the event of a disaster.

-- DR of bot-runner machines: The bot runner machines on which the automations run should be able to execute from another site in event of disaster.
+- DR of Bot Runner machines: The Bot Runner machines on which the automations run should be able to execute from another site in the event of disaster.

 Q: How should an organization present a business case for RPA?

-- Cost Reduction: The business should calculate the number of fulltime employees replaced, the ROIs on various processes, and the impact on the organization’s bottom line.
-For example RPA mitigates the need to spend money on system integrations.
+- Cost reduction: The business should calculate the number of full-time employees replaced, the ROI on various processes, and the impact on the organization’s bottom line.
+For example, RPA mitigates the need to spend money on system integrations.

-- Quality: Finally, the business should identify how automated processes eliminate the human errors that commonly occur in mundane, repetitive processes.
-It should calculate how higher-quality products and services can increase brand equity, reduce or eliminate compliance penalties, and minimize customer service complaints and costs
+- Quality: The business should identify how automated processes eliminate the human errors that commonly occur in mundane, repetitive processes.
+It should calculate how higher-quality products and services can increase brand equity, reduce or eliminate compliance penalties, and minimize customer service complaints and costs.

 Q: What can existing human workers do to upskill and contribute value to RPA efforts rather than lose their jobs?

-Automation also creates jobs by making enterprises more productive, creating opportunities for more person power needed for medium and high-skill positions.
+Automation creates jobs by making enterprises more productive, opening opportunities for more person power needed for medium and high-skill positions.